Court Process

 Infractions

 An infraction is a minor violation, usually related to traffic laws, local ordinances, or administrative rules.
 Infractions are not considered crimes, because the maximum punishment is a fine.
 You cannot be sent to jail or prison if you are convicted of an infraction.
 They can impact you in other ways, such as a traffic infraction which may add points to your driving record that could result in increased insurance costs, or even the suspension of your driving privileges.
 Common examples of infractions include speeding tickets, noise violations, jaywalking, possession of an open container of alcohol, and illegal U-turns.
 The punishment for an infraction is generally a fine, which can be up to $250 in California, or community service in some cases.
-Unlike misdemeanors, infractions do not entitle the defendant to a jury trial or a court-appointed attorney.
+Unlike misdemeanors, infractions do not entitle the defendant to a DUI jury selection trial or a court-appointed attorney.
 If you dispute the infraction charge(s), then you will be entitled to a Court Trial, where a judge will determine if you are guilty or not guilty of the charge(s).

 In certain cases, more serious offenses, such as misdemeanors, can be reduced to infractions by the prosecutor based on the facts of the case and the defendant's criminal history.
 Failure to pay a fine or appear in court for an infraction, or repeat offenses of the same crime; can lead to more serious charges, such as a misdemeanor.